Get Involved

 Partnership boards bring together Solihull residents with experience and knowledge about the needs and aspirations of everyone who uses our services.
 The aim is to promote awareness and respect and to discover new ways to influence support.
 We welcome people with lived experience as active and equal partners on our partnership boards.
 Meetings are held at the Civic Suite, rear of Council House, Manor Square, Solihull B91 3QB.

-• Autism Partnership Board meets every three months.
-Next meeting: Thursday 4 December 2025, 10am - 12noon.
+• Carers Partnership Board meets every two months.
+Next meeting: Tuesday 14 April 2026 1-3pm.

 To get involved in these, or other projects, please join our panel of people with lived experience of care or caring.
 Use your expertise to shape and influence services so that they are designed and delivered to achieve the best outcomes for people.